ambertrujillo/SaimiriAotus_scRNAseq/README.md

 scRNAseq pipeline for experimental infection of Aotus and Saimiri with P. vivax For additional notes, look at [this](https://bioinformaticsworkbook.org/dataAnalysis/RNA-Seq/Single_Cell_RNAseq/Chromium_Cell_Ranger.html#gsc.tab=0) link.

+This pipeline includes information for running:
+1. Cellranger
+2. Seurat
+3. Zinbwave

 # Pipeline